Setup time: 2 Min

 - The next time a ping is expected based on your settings.
 If we don’t receive a ping until then, we’ll create an All Quiet incident and notify you.

-Your monitor is active.
-If you change its settings, you’ll need to reactivate it by sending a new ping to the Webhook URL.
+After changing your monitor’s settings, you’ll need to reactivate it by sending a new ping to the Webhook URL.